dramviewer/keygen/README.md

   -h, --help            show this help message and exit -f FILE, --file FILE  by default is "keys.txt"
   -l NUMBER, --lines NUMBER
-                        amount of lines, which will write in file
+                        amount of keys, which will write in file

 ```